 There are a dozen euphemisms for what is commonly known as an electric shock.
 Some trainers make positive reinforcement approaches out to be extremist.
 There is plenty of talk of packs and wolves and being a leader, but sometimes little specificity about what these “leaders” do.

 When asked about their methods, trainers who employ punishment and negative reinforcement often throw up verbal smoke screens about it.
 Some may talk about magical leadership powers that can solve problems all by themselves and will insist that they do nothing to hurt, scare, startle, or coerce the dog, claiming knowledge of the Magical Attention Signal that works without having any consequences.
-Others will admit to using “corrections.”
-But many such trainers who use them claim they do not constitute punishment, while arguing that such things are necessary for the dog’s safety.
+Others will admit to using “corrections” but not punishment, which is overtly dishonest.

 This latter is unlikely to be true.
 There are trainers all over the world who can train behaviors to fluency and solve behavioral problems without those corrections.
 I think it would be a huge step in the right direction if trainers who used methods such as throwing things, kicking, poking, and hitting dogs, and of course “special” collars, would simply say so, and not hide between the buzz word of “positive.”
 Using aversives in this day and age is a choice, not a necessity, and that is what many trainers do not want people to know.